-10 Tips for Parents to Help Siblings Stop Fighting
+10 Tips to Make Your Kids Stop Fighting

 It’s normal and even healthy for siblings to fight, but it’s also important for them to be able to resolve their conflicts.
 There are many simple things that parents can do to help their kids stop fighting with each other and even teach them to solve problems on their own.

 We at Bright Side love helping put an end to fights, especially between brothers and sisters, so we’re sharing a list of tips parents can use to help their kids end their disagreements.

 Some of your child’s favorite cartoon and book characters get into conflicts all the time, especially with their brothers and sisters.
 If your daughters get into a fight, remind them of how Cinderella forgave her stepsisters at the end of the story or of how Harry Potter eventually made peace with his cousin Dudley in the original books.
 Make sure your children are also exposed to stories about resolving conflicts, forgiveness, and the importance of family.

 Similar to a swear jar, if you catch your kids fighting with each other, you could require them each to pay a small “fine” to the jar.
 If your kids don’t really have money to give, fill a jar with pieces of paper that each have a job that they could do around the house.
 Either idea could help break the habit of getting into a fight.

 3. Get your kids to write a letter.

 After your kids get into a fight, tell them to sit down and write down their feelings.
 This allows kids to have their feelings known and to not feel overlooked, but it also helps diffuse the situation, even helping them realize that they might be fighting over something small.
 Better yet, if the kids don’t like writing, it makes getting into fights much less tempting.